watsonfellowship/watson-51/_fellows/wilder-mccoy.md

 ---

-Working with different communities, NGO's, and Investors in Africa and Asia to understand how the cultural relationships to water can be more effectively valued.
+I worked with communities, NGOs, and investors to understand how cultural relationships to water can be more effectively valued.